How you benefit

-The Graduate Certificate in Mathematics provides graduate-level instruction in mathematics to students interested in obtaining advanced skills and knowledge in this area.
+The Graduate Certificate in Mathematics provides graduate-level instruction in algebra, analysis, geometry, differential equations and applications, and statistics.

-These may include instructors of finite mathematics, calculus and other introductory college-level mathematics courses.
-The certificate curriculum provides the knowledge and expertise needed to integrate new mathematical concepts and approaches into teaching.
+This program may be of special interest to instructors of finite mathematics, calculus and other introductory college-level mathematics courses.
+Learn to integrate new mathematical concepts and approaches into teaching.

 You choose courses from the following areas of study: algebra, analysis, typology and geometry, differential equations and applications, and probability and statistics.